nmh4598/nmh4598.github.io/content/links.md

 toc: true
 ---

-# "I don’t need to know everything, I just need to know where to find it, when I need it." — Albert Einstein
+## "I don’t need to know everything, I just need to know where to find it, when I need it."

 ## Basic
 - [OMSCS - Georgia Tech](https://omscs.gatech.edu/current-courses)